AriesJ12/Full-fledge-website-first-/README.md

     -still need encryption for register
     -still dont know the info to get from the user
 - Form validation
+    -Registration
         - ~~empty spaces~~
         - ~~confirm password = password~~
         - password length
         - email value
         - username already exist
-    - might use ajax because of the thing before this
+        - might use ajax because of the thing before this -Login
+        -wrong password
+        -username is not in the database
 - Profile
+    -change password option
-- Log in and register should disappear when logged in
+- ~~Log in and register should disappear when logged in~~
-- Log out should disappear when no one is logged in
+- ~~Log out should disappear when no one is logged in~~ -might change it to javascript/ajax(currently using php to execute the things above)
+- AJAX(change just a part of a document) -- javascript